This is a prompt by {author_name}

 ).
+Learn more about using template variables.
 Prompt templates can have tags and are uniquely named.

 You can use this tool to programmatically retrieve and publish prompts (even at runtime!).
 That is, this registry makes it easy to start A/B testing your prompts.
 Viewed as a “Prompt Management System”, this registry allows your org to pull out and organize the prompts that are currently dispersed throughout your codebase.